PentaZoned/portfolio-1/README.md

 # portfolio-1

-The objective of this project is to create a portfolio using HTML, CSS, and media queries.
+The objective of this project is to create a portfolio to impress employers using HTML, CSS, and media queries.
+Employers will judge the deployed portfolio websites along with resumes, and links to deployable code to determine if the person is a good candidate for an open position at their company.

+The requirements include a portrait photo, developer name, nav bar that links to the appropriate section, and a section dedicated to

 ## Built With